-While some other geographies won't rebound until 2023, China's beauty market has already recovered and a well developed e-commerce channel is expected to help the U.S. return to growth by mid-2021.
-However, Europe and Japan will be slower to recover, not rebounding to 2019 sales levels again until 2022, driven by deeper initial volume loss.
+While some other geographies won't rebound until 2023, China's beauty market has already recovered, and a well-developed e-commerce strategy is expected to help the U.S. return to growth by mid-2021.
+However, Europe and Japan will be slower to recover, not rebounding to 2019 sales levels until 2022, driven by deeper initial volume loss.

-This year, categories that have been negatively impacted will continue to lag behind, most notably color cosmetics and fine fragrances.
+This year, categories that have been negatively impacted will continue to lag, notably color cosmetics and fine fragrances.
 The global makeup category will fall to 14% of total retail beauty sales in2021.
 Overall, McKinsey forecasts that global beauty retail sales will increase by 1% — from $485 billion in 2019 to $491 billion in 2021.

-CEW projected that the upcoming month’s customer trends will center around innovative skincare and hair care products targeting self-care routines and eco-friendly beauty options.
+CEW projected that the upcoming month's customer trends would center around innovative skincare and hair care products targeting self-care routines and eco-friendly beauty options.

 Skincare and Wellness Categories Boom